mmeurer00/plant_finder/README.md

-# plant_finder
+# Plant Finder
+### Author: Maxine Meurer
+## Overview
-Search for detailed information on plants using their common names or key words.
+This CLI program allows users to search for detailed information about plants, using their common name or key words.